CoffeePoweredComputers/eiplgrader/docs/guide/advanced-features.md

             "error": str(e)
         }

-# Process multiple responses in parallel
+# Process multiple responses concurrently
 student_responses = [
     "that calculates the mean of a list",
     "that finds the median of a list",